At Richmond Hill School we believe in achievement, ambition and progress for all children within a stimulating and fun environment.

 We work in a flexible way to develop effective partnerships with children and their parents/carers and all staff both within the school and external professionals such as speech & language therapists, occupational therapists, and health professionals, to ensure that the school meet a broad range of special needs.

-All pupils have a statement of educational needs or an Education, Health & Care plan (EHC) and are referred to the school through the Local Authority.
+All pupils have an Education, Health & Care plan (EHC) and are referred to the school through the Local Authority.

 Families are supported by class teachers and support staff and this includes designated Family Workers who liaises between families,school staff, health and social care.